 - 1. ICANN's structure, including an explanation of the organization chart; - 2.
 Briefings and information about key ICANN and GNSO participants, including leaders of GNSO Stakeholder Groups and Constituencies; - 3.
 Introduction to ICANN's culture of engagement, including protocols and nuances of online discussion groups, and Public meetings; - 4.
 Explanation of how GNSO policies are developed and implemented; - 5.
 Explanation of how a participant can participate in a Stakeholder Group or Constituency; - 6.
 Explanation of existing Working Groups, their policy work, and which of these are accepting new participants; - 7.
-Demonstration on how to navigate ICANN's resources such as the website, using ICANN's email and document archives, and wikis; - 8.
-Demonstration of remote participation tools, such as Adobe Connect; and - 9.
-A "Who's Who" and history of ICANN segment,
+Demonstration on how to navigate ICANN's resources such as the website, using ICANN's email and document archives, and wikis; and - 8.
+Demonstration of remote participation tools, such as Adobe Connect.